 In the Explain section, students will read a passage from Lincoln's speech and then dig into more challenging primary and secondary sources from the past that ask them to consider the Points of View of the people involved in mob violence and those who opposed them.
 You can decide whether your students should encounter the texts in their original form or would benefit from reading a transcription.
-(If you think the vocabulary is too difficult, you might run the transcript text through Chat GPT and ask it to rewrite the speech at your students' reading Lexile.
-Make sure that they have access to the original regardless of whether they use it because it might spark curiosity!)
 Students will use the SOAPSTone strategy to analyze the compositional elements of their primary and secondary sources.
 SOAPSTone (Speaker, Occasion, Audience, Purpose, Subject, Tone) is an acronym for a series of questions that students must first ask themselves, and then answer, to make meaning out of a text.
-After analysis, they'll come back together to share the resources using a method determined through a Choice Board.
+After analysis, they'll write a short DBQ essay analyzing what they learned from the articles.